-Haverhill Development Program is a completely volunteer program that relies heavily on its parents to lend their support in the form of coaching each season.
+Haverhill Youth Soccer is a completely volunteer organization that relies heavily on its parents to lend their support in the form of coaching each season.
 Our staff provides every volunteer with the necessary training, continued guidance and supportive environment to become a successful coach.
 Soccer experience is not necessary and the time commitment is minimal.

 Coaching isn't as hard as you may think.
 All it requires is a willingness to take an active role in your child's life and help organize a group in fun activities and games.
 Chances are you'll have as much, if not more, fun than the players!

 If you would like to get started as a coach, please contact our Director of Soccer Development.

 All registered, affiliated and CORI approved adults are required to have a Mass Youth Soccer Adult Credential.
 The primary purpose of the Adult Credential is for all parents of children to feel comfortable that all adults involved with their training, safety, well-being, coaching, etc. have been properly CORI checked and are in good standing by Mass Youth Soccer.